molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 <sup>Note that there is no sheet for *AllSourceVariables*.
 This table is a generic listing of all variables entered for
 the cohort; it shows *SourceVariables* and *RepeatedSourceVariables* in one table. </sup>

-It is good practice trying out adding a few variables to the template first and see whether your upload succeeds.
+It is good practice to try adding a few variables to the template first and see whether your upload succeeds.
 To upload the metadata to the Data Catalogue see the section [Upload metadata](cat_cohort-data-manager.md#upload-metadata).

 ![MOLGENIS tables in cohort catalogue](../img/cat_tables-in-cohort-catalogue.png)